What Is Wage and Hour Law?

-Wage and hour law is a subset of employment law that deals with how employees are compensated and the amount of time they work.
-Common issues include whether you were entitled to overtime pay and whether you are being appropriately compensated under federal and state laws.
+Wage and hour law is a subset of employment law that deals with employee compensation and the amount of time they work.
+Common issues include whether you receive overtime pay and are fairly compensated under federal and state laws.

 If you believe your employer has violated minimum wage laws or other wage and hour laws, you might want to consider hiring a lawyer.
-The following is an overview of the applicable federal law so you can feel confident speaking with an attorney.
+The following is an overview of the applicable wage and hour laws.
+For legal advice about your rights and protections, talk to a local wage and hour attorney.

 • Minimum wage.
-Under the FLSA, employers must pay all nonexempt employees at least minimum wage for all hours worked.
+Under the FLSA, employers must pay all nonexempt employees at least the minimum wage for all hours worked.
 The FLSA sets federal minimum wage requirements (currently $7.25 per hour).
-States may set higher minimum wage rates but cannot go below the federal wage rate.
+States may set higher minimum wage rates, but cannot go below the federal wage rate.
+However, tipped employees have a lower minimum wage, depending on their tipped compensation.

 • Overtime hours.
-If a nonexempt employee works more than 40 hours in a workweek, the hours in excess of 40 must be paid at least one-half times the regular rate of pay.
+If a nonexempt employee works more than 40 hours in a workweek, the hours in excess of 40 must be paid at least one and a half times the regular rate of pay.

 • Recordkeeping.
 Employers must keep track of employee time and payment of wages.